Useful Tips on How to Avoid Interruptions at Work

 How to Avoid Interruptions at Work

-If the issue is an employee bombarding you with questions about a project you’ve assigned them, you might want to take another look at your delegation strategy—being clear about your expectations up-front can save you the trouble of answering questions later.
-Better delegation will help solve time management interruptions.
+Suppose the issue is an employee bombarding you with questions about a project you’ve assigned them.
+In that case, you might want to take another look at your delegation strategy—being clear about your expectations up front can save you the trouble of answering questions later.
+Effective delegation will help mitigate time management interruptions.

 Avoiding Personal Distractions

-When thinking about how to avoid interruptions at work, it’s important to look at our habits as well.
-If you find that you compulsively check email or voicemail messages, try to avoid the temptation by blocking these applications while you’re working.
+When considering how to avoid interruptions at work, it’s essential to examine our habits as well.
+If you compulsively check email or voicemail messages, avoid the temptation by blocking these applications while working.
 Closing out of your inbox until you’re ready to check it saves you the distraction of seeing those notifications pop up.

-Change your voicemail message to say that you’ll only be checking messages 3 times per day, then stick to that schedule.
-Essential or urgent calls can either be forwarded to a coworker or directed to another method of contact, such as email.
+Change your voicemail message to indicate that you’ll only check messages three times a day, and then stick to that schedule.
+Essential or urgent calls can be forwarded to a coworker or directed to another method of contact, such as email.

-It’s also a good idea to work on the most important tasks early in the day when your mind is fresh, and you’re less likely to procrastinate.
-By getting the problematic tasks out of the way first thing in the morning, you allow yourself more time in the afternoons for interruptions to potentially occur.
+It’s also a good idea to tackle the most important tasks early in the day, when your mind is fresh and you’re less likely to procrastinate.
+Getting the problematic functions out of the way first thing in the morning allows you more time in the afternoons for potential interruptions.

-All of us have struggled with how to avoid interruptions at work.
+We all struggle with how to avoid interruptions at work.
 Let’s schedule a complimentary video call to work on some ideas.
-Click here to set up a call, and we’ll chat.
+Click here to schedule a call, and we’ll discuss further.

 Coach Dave